jonathan-dwight/FlavorCheck/README.md

 ## Features

 The main purpose of FlavorCheck was to be able to clone a website, not only for appearance but by its core features and functionality as well.
 This single page web application was designed and developed within a two-week time period.
-Below are all the main features I was able to implememnt and some future features I plan to have running on the website.
+Below are all the main features I was able to implement and some future features I plan to have running soon.

 ### Login